Various cardiomyopathies (CM)

 With complex cardiac surgery it is possible to remove the fibrous tissue and restore the heart chambers to a normal size.

-Chagas disease is a very common disease in continental Latin America.
-It is caused by the protozoan parasite Trypanosoma cruzi, which is transmitted by triatomine bug bites around the mouth or eyes, usually in children.
-About XNUMX/XNUMX of infected people remain asymptomatic during their lifetime, but XNUMX/XNUMX develop heart disease in adulthood with Dilated cardiomyopathy, heart failure and arrhythmias which can also lead to sudden cardiac death.
+It is a widespread disease in continental Latin America.
+It is caused by the protozoan Trypanosoma cruzi, which is transmitted by bedbug bites around the mouth or eyes, usually in childhood.
+Approximately two-thirds of infected individuals remain asymptomatic throughout their lives, but one-third develop heart problems in adulthood, including dilated cardiomyopathy, heart failure, and arrhythmias that can even lead to sudden cardiac death.

 People with chronic infection, often unaware of it, can in turn transmit the disease through blood transfusions, organ transplants and from mother to fetus.